 Want to start a garden, but don’t have time to read books or do all of the research on your own?
 Then these great gardening podcasts for beginners are perfect for you.

-Within the last 6 months I’ve listened to A LOT of different podcasts about gardening.
+Within the last couple of years, I’ve listened to A LOT of different podcasts about gardening.
 Here I’ve narrowed down my favorites (as in: almost listened to every episode) gardening podcasts for you.

 So, without further ado let’s dive in:

 Disclaimer: This post contains affiliate links, meaning at no extra cost to you will I earn a commission if you decide to click through and make a purchase.